w3f/unbounded/README.md

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ [here](https://scripts.sil.org/OFL).
+This license is available with a FAQ [here](https://scripts.sil.org/OFL).

 ## Authors